aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-comments/_index.md

 Comment.Replies property returns a collection of Comment objects that are immediate children of the specified comment.
 Below example shows how to iterate through a comment's replies and resolved them.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-CommentResolvedandReplies.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-CommentResolvedandReplies.py" >}}

 ## How to Add and Remove Comment's Reply